巧虎 Qiaohu / Ciaohu Chinese Kids Show and Magazine Review

 - 中年級 3rd-5th grade

-巧虎’s educational content is relevant for a wide age range.
-For toddlers, important skills such as hand-washing, stranger danger, safety, manners, shapes, and counting are reviewed.
+Ciaohu’s educational content is relevant for a wide age range.
+Important skills such as hand-washing, stranger danger, safety, manners, shapes, and counting are reviewed for toddlers.

-For Kindergartners and elementary-school aged kids, content includes math, science (eg solar system), and Zhuyin (bopomofo).
+For kindergarteners and elementary-school-aged kids, content includes math, science (eg solar system), and Zhuyin (bopomofo).

 Explore this: Chinese Books for Kids Organized by Type and Level

-Each episode has Chinese songs, nursery rhymes, poems, and dancing!
-In this video, my daughter is singing a tooth-brushing song from one of her favorite episodes!
-Now we can sign this song as part of our daily routine!
+Each Ciaohu show has Chinese nursery rhymes, poems, and dancing.
+In the video below, my daughter is singing a toothbrushing song inspired by the Ciaohu cartoon.
+Now, this song is part of our daily routine.

-Explore this: 100+ Popular Chinese Children’s Songs and Nursery Rhymes
+Explore this: Best Chinese Children’s Songs and Nursery Rhymes

-巧虎 Qiaohu / Ciaohu gifts motivate kids to speak Chinese
+巧虎 Ciaohu gifts motivate kids to speak Chinese

-Since the toys and games reinforce topics from the DVD and workbooks, kids may be motivated to speak Chinese and apply new lessons through pretend play.
+Since the Ciaohu toys and games reinforce topics from the show and magazines, kids may be motivated to speak Chinese and apply new lessons through pretend play.

 幼幼版 Yoyo edition and 快樂版 Happy edition toys

-Here are examples of toys from the 幼幼版 Yoyo edition and 快樂版 Happy edition that my daughter received when she was a toddler.
+Here are examples of toys from the 幼幼版 Yoyo edition and 快樂版 Happy edition that my children received.

 成長版 Grow edition activities

-巧虎 Qiaohu / Ciaohu reminds kids not to watch too much TV
+巧虎 Ciaohu reminds kids not to watch too much TV

-At the start of each show, 巧虎 tells you to sit far back and limit your screen time.
-Yes!!
-Thank you 巧虎!
+At the start of each Ciaohu Chinese show, 巧虎 tells you to sit far back and limit your screen time.
+And 巧虎 is right!

-巧虎 Qiaohu / Ciaohu DVDs are compatible with American DVD players
+巧虎 Ciaohu DVDs are compatible with American DVD players

 To be fair, like anything in this world, 巧虎 is not perfect.
-These are the aspects of the program that prompted us to cancel our subscription:
+The following aspects of the program prompted us to cancel our Ciaohu subscription.

 Plastic toys